Would I Lie to You? (American game show)

 Would I Lie to You? (informally abbreviated as WILTY; also known as Would I Lie to You?
 America or Would I Lie to You?
 USA) is an American comedy panel game show based on the British game show of the same name.
-It premiered on April 9, 2022 on The CW.
+It aired from April 9 to July 9, 2022, on The CW.

 Format

 In all rounds, the scoring system is the same: teams gain a point for correctly guessing whether a statement is true or not, but if they guess incorrectly the opposing team gets a point.